Strategies

 • Adequately communicate information for construction projects and new designs.

-• Design work zones to ensure advance warning, visibility and safe passage for all road users, including the use of “smart work zones” when appropriate (changeable message signs, queue warning systems, intrusion alerts, etc.).
+• Design work zones to ensure advance warning, visibility and safe passage for all road users, including the use of “smart work zones” when appropriate (dynamic message signs, queue warning systems, intrusion alerts, etc.).

 • Require the use of high-visibility signs in good condition and high-visibility, reflective personal protection equipment in work zones.